 The Awards sub-committee will sit in January, May and September each year.
 For closing dates please see individual awards above.
 Successful applicants will be notified by email.

-Closing date for this round of applications- Monday,11 December 2017 at 5 pm.
+Closing date for next round of applications- Monday, 23rd April 2018 at 5 pm.

 Mr Kirana Arambage